 Perhaps most important of all, however, the competition was an opportunity Ferris provided for young students to gain confidence in their math skills, compete and have fun at the same time.

 “The competition teaches students to excel in critical thinking, and to be able to use higher math skills in a thinking ‘on your feet’ atmosphere,” said Larry Schult, interim associate dean of Plastics Engineering Technology and the MATHCOUNTS ceremonial representative.

-tasks were incorporated into creative activities such as Jeopardy and a
+The math tasks were incorporated into creative activities such as Jeopardy and a countdown

 “The Society of Professional Engineers, the sponsor of the national competition, believes it is important for students to be interested in math, science and engineering,” said Tom Hollen, a judge of MATHCOUNTS and an associate professor of Energy Systems Engineering at Ferris.

 Hollen believes the program is beneficial for the students involved to sharpen their

 math skills in a competitive setting.
 He added that some of the problems students

 had to solve were “really tough.”